1986 ICC Trophy: Third-place play-off - 4 July - Bermuda v Denmark

 Denmark won this consolation game easily.
 Batting first the Bermudians put on an opening stand of 51, but struggled badly thereafter against Henriksen (4-26) and Mortensen (3-29), losing five wickets for 24 runs.
 A partnership of 60 between captain Arnold Manders (45) and his namesake Andre (26) restored some respectability, but a further collapse followed with the last five wickets going down for 20 to leave Bermuda 155 all out.
 Their bowlers had some early success as they reduced Denmark to 17/2 and 50/3, but A From-Hansen's timely innings of 78 made sure of a six-wicket victory.

 Final - 7 July - Netherlands v Zimbabwe

-The Netherlands won the toss and put Zimbabwe in to bat, the African team making 243/9 from their allotted overs, with Brown hitting 60 and future Test player Andy Waller 59.
+The Netherlands won the toss and put Zimbabwe in to bat.
+The African team made 243/9 from their allotted overs, with Brown hitting 60 and future Test player Andy Waller 59.
 Lubbers' 3-44 from 11 overs kept the total down to a gettable one, and the Netherlands had reached 11 without loss in reply when the rains came.
-On the reserve day, the Dutch went well at first to reach 109/1 before disaster struck with five wickets falling for 30.
-Lubbers and Elferink tried to repair the damage with a defiant stand of 67, but it was too late and the Netherlands fell 25 runs short as Iain Butchart (4-33) mopped up the tail.
+On the reserve day, the Dutch went well at first to reach 109/1 before disaster struck with five wickets falling for 30 runs.
+Lubbers and Elferink tried to repair the damage with a defiant stand of 67, but it was too late as Iain Butchart (4-33) mopped up the tail.
+The Netherlands were all out for 218, with eight balls still left in the innings.
+Zimbabwe won the final by 25 runs.